“The Bitterness of poor quality is remembered long

 Imagine your bathroom has been built in your new home.
 You now decide you would prefer the basin to be on the left instead of the right, and that maybe you would prefer a bath instead of a shower.
 That means the basin needs to be taken out and the right wall rebuilt, the left wall will need to be broken to fit the basin.
 The bath will probably not fit into the area provided – so the whole bathroom will need to be extended.
 This is what making structural changes to your website this late in the game essentially entails.

 Why is a one-page website not dirt cheap?

 Let’s imagine we now need to paint one of the rooms in the new house.
 You will need to buy paint brushes, thinners, rollers, drop cloths.
 Once we have those essentials we can buy the primer and paint.
-We may decide that we want to paint all the rooms in the house the same colour.
-This will involve buying a few more litres of paint and primer only.
+We may decide that we want to paint all the rooms in the house the same color.
+This will involve buying a few more liters of paint and primer only.

 But to begin the painting – the initial outlay cost is still the same – whether we are painting one or 5 rooms.

 This is the same for a website.
 It needs to have the same amount of hours dedicated to designing how it will look, and building its structure – regardless of how many pages it is.

 Well, ‘cheap guy’ can offer you the dirt cheap one-pager of course.
 But that is because it also comes with all the problems that were discussed earlier.